 Even during one phase there may be changes in focus.
 Do not worry too much, rather just trust your instincts and ask for wisdom continuously.

-1. Provide a stimulating environment (which means loving, nurturing relationships and space to move around and explore) for the following areas to develop:
+1. Provide a stimulating environment (loving, nurturing relationships and space to move around and explore) for the following areas to develop:

 After the first year, the challenge is to provide a stimulating environment in which your toddler can explore!
 This is the time when children must be allowed lots and lots of FREE PLAY.
 For an article highlighting the benefits of this read here: Real play Real learning

 At Free Kindergarten Activities, you can find lots of educational and fun kindergarten lesson ideas, curriculum, games and more.